Where to Now?

 Shuruq Harb's essay on Amal Kenawy's now seminal work Silence of the Lambs/Sheep (2009) explores its legacy against contemporary discussions of participatory art and the latter's relationship to shifting social and political landscapes.
 Patricia Triki and Christine Bruckheimer's essay on performativity is likewise developed through an in-depth enquiry into the legacy of the events of 2011 in Tunisia on contemporary artists and participatory practices, whileLara Baladi's far-reaching evaluation of the post-revolutionary landscape examines the events of 2011 in Egypt and is accompanied by an online presentation of the artist's 'Tahrir Archives' project.
 Elsewhere, the historical significance of art and its social practices is further underscored in Elizabeth Derderian's 'Critique as Infrastructure' where she considers the problematic of how 'scholars have established the pivotal role of arts and culture in forging the modern, cosmopolitan nation-state'.
 In Barrak Alzaid's essay, performance as a set of conditions in which the potential for transformation is expanded upon with specific reference to a number of key events in Kuwait's recent history.

 Other essays also revisit certain historical practices in light of present-day events and critical developments, including Sarah-Neel Smith's investigation into how Fahrelnissa Zeid's oeuvre has moved through various institutional settings, and Shiva Balaghi's insightful reflection on how the work of Shirin Neshat and its often questions the ideals of market value.
 Hamid Dabashi, meanwhile, considers the work of Kamal Aljafari by adopting the same poetic tone as the artist and filmmaker, who presents as part of this reading the opening scenes to two of his films, Port of Memory (2010), and Recollection (2015), as well as an Ibraaz project in which Aljafari reconstitutes Recollection for the online space.
 In a broader context, David Birkin explores a world forged within an on-going 'war on terror' and considers whether we need to rethink or abandon the distinction between art and activism.
 Nat Muller, meanwhile, explores the legacy of Catherine David's staging of Contemporary Arab Representations through Marwa Arsanios's contribution to the Witte de With Center for Contemporary Art in Rotterdam's 25th Anniversary project, What Representations? for which Arsanios considers in particular the Beirut/Lebanon chapter of the project.
-Contributors including, among others, Ryan Inouye, Doa Aly, Natasha Hoare, Ala Younis, and Khaled Ramadan will further consider these and other themes in essays we will publish in the coming months.
+Contributors including, among others, Ryan Inouye, Doa Aly, Natasha Hoare, Ala Younis, and Khaled Ramadan further consider these and other themes in essays we have published throughout the year.

 In interviews, we continue to explore Platform 010's research remit across a broad range of conversations, including a conversation with Koyo Kouoh – founder of Raw Materials Company in Dakar, and the curator of the 2016 EVA International – where she discusses curatorial strategies and how they can reframe global artistic practices.
 Fadi Bardawil, in conversation with Zeynep Oz, offers a broad view of the rise of the New Left in the Arab world in the 1970s and beyond, while Farah Saleh in conversation with Marianna Liosi considers her work by taking one of her key pieces, the interactive video installation and performance A Fidayee Son in Moscow (2015), as a starting point, in whch she portrays a day at the Interdom, an international boarding school in the Soviet Union built in 1933 in Ivanovo, north-east of Moscow, to host the children of revolutionary parents from all over the world – including those of leftist Palestinian leaders – as a form of solidarity between nations.
 As a complement to these conversations, Stephanie Bailey discusses the politics in the practice of the New World Summit with the Head of Production and Research at Studio Jonas Staal Younes Bouadi, who oversaw the project's construction of a parliament building in Rojava on behalf of the Democratic Self-Administration there.
 Likewise, Antonia Alampi interviews Madrassa Collective on the founding of a collective on the basis of responding to an open call, and the project that developed as a result: Something to Generate From, which ran at Kunsthal Aarhus in 2016.